Produced by Kandy Shaw | 09 October 2017

 Once you have completed the MSP Foundation course, the fourth day will concentrate on Practitioner level training and on the fifth day, you will sit your examination and again receive your results.
 This is a two-and-a-half hour examination consisting of eight questions worth ten marks each.
 There is again, a 50% pass rate.
 MSP Advanced Practitioner is then a separate two-day course with the usual examination on the second day.
 This course concentrates on leadership, organisational and management skills as well as stakeholder engagement.
 The examination is three hours long and is essay based.
 There are 75 points possible and you must gain at least 38 as, once more, this is a 50% pass rate.

 Salaries for a programme manager range from £200 to £700 per day as a contractor, depending on location and industry.
 Permanent positions attract salaries ranging from approximately £25,000 to £95,000, again depending on location and industry.
 There are currently 895 programme management positions advertised on Indeed (05.10.2017).
-Whilst this is only a brief outline of MSP, it was considered worthy of a mention because during my jobs and salary research many of the vacancies that I saw specifically requested this qualification.
+Whilst this is only a brief outline of Managing Successful Programmes, it was considered worthy of a mention because during my jobs and salary research many of the vacancies that I saw specifically requested this qualification.
 It was for the same reason that the subject of my next post is to be Microsoft Project.